MTstateIntroStats/IntroStatActivitiesHybrid/_book/06-A10-EDA-quantitative.md

 \begin{center}\includegraphics[width=0.7\linewidth]{06-A10-EDA-quantitative_files/figure-latex/unnamed-chunk-3-1} \end{center}

 Use the following formulas to find the invisible fence on both ends of the distribution.
-Draw a dotted line at the invisible fence to show how the outliers were detected (any values less than the lower fence or greater than the upper fence were flagged as outliers).
+Draw a dotted line at the invisible fence.
+Any values less than the lower fence or greater than the upper fence would be flagged as outliers.

 $$\text{Lower Fence:} ~~~ Q_1 - 1.5\times IQR~~~~~~~\text{Upper Fence:} ~~~ Q_3 + 1.5\times IQR$$
 \vspace{1.25in}